 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-This update, along with ASU 2018-10, Codification Improvements to Topic 842: Leases; ASU 2018-11, Leases (Topic 842): Targeted Improvements and ASU 2018-20, Leases (Topic 842): Narrow-Scope Improvements for Lessors, establishes a comprehensive leasing standard.
+This update, along with ASU 2018-10, Codification Improvements to Topic 842: Leases; ASU 2018-11, Leases (Topic 842): Targeted Improvements; and ASU 2018-20, Leases (Topic 842): Narrow-Scope Improvements for Lessors, establish a comprehensive leasing standard.
 These updates require the recognition of lease assets and lease liabilities on the statement of financial position and disclosure of key information about leasing arrangements for lessees and lessors.
 The new standard applies a right-of-use (ROU) model that requires, for leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments to be recorded.
 The guidance also expands the required quantitative and qualitative lease disclosures, as well as provides entities with an additional (and optional) transition method to adopt the new standard.
 The ASU is effective for MSF USA's fiscal year beginning after December 15, 2021, with early adoption permitted.
-Management is currently evaluating the impact of these ASUs on their financial statements.
+The adoption of the ASU did not have a material impact on the financial statements.